jiawei-zhang-a/Pendulum-beta/Devlog.md

 #### 01/23/22
 Fix SymNode labeling and direct definition (without equal sign) in core module.
 Specify and implement function-parenthesis collapse for expressions like `\sin\left(x\right)` in syParsing.
 Line up and implement minor changes in operator associativity.
 Now nested parameterized variables are fully functioning.
+Experiment with orthographic camera.
 ![img.png](images/2022-01-23-1.png)